How to Invest in Germany: Taxes on Investments (ETFs, Real Estate, Pensions, etc)

 Table of Contents

-Taxes is besides Inflation one of the two factors that weigh heavy on your return on investment.
+Taxes are besides Inflation one of the two factors that weigh heavily on your return on Investment.
 Ignoring taxes and inflation might make you think you have a return on your investment even though you don’t.
-Generally speaking, the German Government wants its share of every earning.
+Generally speaking, the German government wants its share of every earning.
 It doesn’t matter what it is (except lottery wins).